 An hourglass figure is an absolutely beautiful sight, but not when you melt and pour that gorgeous figure into the wrong type of jeans.
 Most curvy women should not wear super low-rise jeans.
 "Why not?
 You ask," because we have big hips and fuller bottoms.
-Wear jeans that fit and flatter you, not make you appear as if you have an imaginary muffin top or introduce the world to your butt crack.
+Wear jeans that fit and flatter you, not make you appear as if you have an imaginary muffin top or introduces the world to your butt crack.

 What Not to Wear

 - Any pair of jeans that have the two words "Low-Rise," because pulling up your pants all day is anything but sexy.